SimonBirkenheuer/MQTT-Chat/README.md

 If you subscribe to a topic you do not have read access to you wont get a error you just wont get any messages.

+For the RoboLab workshop the test user has the Username "chat" with password "chat" and access to topics starting with "chat".
+The broker is hosted on mothership.inf.tu-dresden.de .

 ## How to start the application

 Make sure you have the paho-mqtt and json python packages installed.<br>